+They’re legit.
 According to the Better Business Bureau (BBB), Credit Bureau Systems, Inc. is a collection agency and credit reporting agency that uses the alternate business names, CBS Calling Center and CBS CHI Division.
 The BBB established CBS’s profile page in 2005.
 Buzzfile has six listings for Credit Bureau Systems; two of those listings are for different companies that use the same name.
 The other four listings show different addresses for CBS—one address is in Clarksville, TN; the other three addresses are in Kentucky—one in Hazard, one in Lexington, and one in Owensboro.
-Buzzfile does not provide any estimates of CBS’s annual revenue, but they indicate an estimated staff size of 57 employees at all four locations.
+Buzzfile estimates of Credit Bureau Systems’ annual revenue at $694,493 and indicate an estimated staff size of 10 people at its collections services location.

-According to its website, Credit Bureau Systems “has been providing accounts receivable management solutions and consumer credit products to a wide range of industries for over 60 years…and has earned a reputation as an industry leader with proven results.”
-CBS’ main goal “is to provide… clients with the services they need to positively impact their financial well-being.”
+Credit Bureau Systems collects primarily for the healthcare industry.
+According to its website, Credit Bureau Systems “has been providing accounts receivable management solutions and consumer credit products to a wide range of industries for over 60 years and has earned a reputation as an industry leader with proven results.”
+CBS’ main goal “is to provide clients with the services they need to positively impact their financial well-being.”